mkdika/optimizedjava/readme.md

 ```

 ### Local Variable Nulling
 Local variable nulling is not necessary.
-The Just In Time (JIT) can do liveness analysis. below are unnecessary manual object nulling.
+The Just In Time (JIT) can do liveness analysis. below are example
+for unnecessary manual object nulling.

 ```java
 void foo() {